 - check if you're covered by your insurance policy and get advice on any restrictions

-- drive defensively and to the road conditions
+- drive defensively and to the road conditions.

-It is always preferable for travellers to obtain an International Driver's Permit before you depart Australia.
+Get an International Driver's Permit before you depart Australia.

 Use only authorised taxi and limousine services, preferably those arranged through your hotel.
 Unofficial taxis may overcharge.